Burton Mission EST 2016-2010 Snowboard Binding Review

 Boot Support: It really fits well around your boot and holds it in pretty tight.
 The larger ankle strap supports the sides better and both bindings can have a suction cup feel with the

-Ratchet System: We like the Cartel Ratchet better because it has an extention that protects your fingers from the ratchet teeth.
+Ratchet System: We like the Cartel Ratchet better because it has an extension that protects your fingers from the ratchet teeth.
 This one doesn’t.
 It’s still smooth and easy though.

 2014 and 2013 Burton Mission EST Review